Continuing Education Activity

 Treatment / Management

-Treatment of IGE is centered around antiepileptic medication (AEDs) and patient education to promote an awareness of precipitants.
+Treatment of IGE is centered around antiepileptic medication (AED) and patient education to promote an awareness of precipitating factors.
 The treatment goal is for satisfactory seizure control on minimal therapy, i.e., monotherapy.
 There are three first-line drugs in use: sodium valproate, ethosuximide, and lamotrigine.

 Ethosuximide is used to treat typical absence seizures and is nearly as effective as sodium valproate; however, it does not prevent generalized tonic-clonic seizures or myoclonic seizures, limiting its use mostly to patients with CAE.
 Side effects include weight loss, drowsiness, headache, and gastrointestinal upset.
 Behavioral changes can also occur, and side effects are usually dose-related.

 The primary differential diagnosis to consider when considering idiopathic generalized epilepsy is focal epilepsy with impaired awareness, as this can have implications for treatment.
 Typical absences can be distinguished from focal seizures with impaired awareness (previously referred to as complex partial seizures) by several features.
-Typical absences are shorter duration, rarely prolonged or complicated, they have no associated aura, they can be provoked by hyperventilation (in most cases), and automatisms while associated with both, rarely involve the trunk or legs in typical absence seizures.
+Typical absences are shorter duration, rarely prolonged, or complicated.
+They have no associated aura.
+They can be provoked by hyperventilation (in most cases), and automatisms, while associated with both, rarely involve the trunk or legs in typical absence seizures.
 It is essential to enquire about aura before the onset of a generalized tonic-clonic seizure, as this could also suggest a focal onset.
-It is important to establish the possibility of focal onset as this could suggest underlying pathology, e.g., mesial temporal atrophy (which can be amenable to surgery) or a neuronal migration disorder.
+It is important to establish the possibility of focal onset.
+This could suggest underlying pathology, e.g., mesial temporal atrophy (which can be amenable to surgery) or a neuronal migration disorder.

 Non-epileptic attack disorder is something that clinicians should bear in mind when assessing patients with suspected seizures.
 It is most common in women and between the ages of 15 and 35.
-Often the motor component of the attack can be associated with flailing asynchronous movements with side to side head movement and pelvic thrusting being common.
+The motor component of the attack can often be associated with flailing asynchronous movements, with side-to-side head movement and pelvic thrusting being common.
 Patient’s eyes usually remain closed in comparison to generalized tonic-clonic seizures where they are open.
 There may also be resistance to eye-opening.
-The episodes can be prolonged, wax and wane and have abrupt cessation as opposed to generalized tonic-clonic seizures which abate slowly.
+The episodes can be prolonged, wax and wane, and have abrupt cessation as opposed to generalized tonic-clonic seizures, which abate slowly.

-The prognosis for CEA is very good, with most children (80% to 90%) achieving remission by age 12.
+The prognosis for CEA is very good, with most children (80% to 90%) achieving remission by 12 years of age.
 Typical absence seizures are responsive to one or two AEDs in most cases.
-Prognosis becomes less favorable depending on how it is defined (particularly age of onset) and whether other seizure types develop, however, there is debate as to whether these cases represent one of the other idiopathic generalized epilepsies such as JAE or JME.
+Prognosis becomes less favorable depending on how it is defined (particularly age of onset) and whether other seizure types develop.
+However, there is debate regarding whether these cases represent one of the other idiopathic generalized epilepsies such as JAE or JME.
 As with CEA, a high proportion of patients with JAE achieve seizure freedom (over 80%) with appropriate treatment.
-However, the epilepsy is usually lifelong, with no significant medication-free remission expected to occur.
+However, epilepsy is usually lifelong, with no significant medication-free remission expected to occur.
 JME is also considered lifelong epilepsy with a tendency for relapse after drug withdrawal.
 However, it is controllable with appropriate therapy.
-Some research has suggested that manifestation of additional absence seizure at onset is a predictor for an unfavorable outcome.
+Some research has suggested that the manifestation of additional absence seizure at onset is a predictor for an unfavorable outcome.

 Sudden unexpected death in epilepsy (SUDEP) are deaths that are not attributable to any specific medical condition, trauma, drowning, or status epilepticus.
 The underlying cause of this remains unknown, but some studies have suggested that the risk of SUDEP was lower in idiopathic/cryptogenic epilepsy when compared to symptomatic epilepsies.
-Furthermore, research has determined that female patients are less at risk.
+Furthermore, research has determined that female patients are less at risk for this complication.